Faculty Director, UCLA Prison Law & Policy Program

-Professor Dolovich has been a visiting professor at NYU, Harvard, and Georgetown, and a fellow at the Radcliffe Institute for Advanced Study.
-She recently served as Deputy General Counsel for the Los Angeles Citizens’ Commission on Jail Violence, which was charged with investigating use of force in the L.A.
+Sharon Dolovich is Professor of Law at UCLA School of Law, and Director of the UCLA Prison Law & Policy Program.
+She teaches courses on criminal law, the constitutional law of prisons, and other post-conviction topics, and her scholarship focuses on the law, policy, and theory of prisons and punishment.
+Dolovich has been a visiting professor at NYU, Harvard, and Georgetown, and a fellow at the Radcliffe Institute for Advanced Study.
+She served as Deputy General Counsel for the Los Angeles Citizens’ Commission on Jail Violence, which was charged with investigating use of force in the L.A.
 County Jail and making recommendations for institutional reform.
-She served as a consultant during the settlement phase of Johnson v.
-California, 543 U.S. 499 (2005) (the U.S. Supreme Court case concerning racial segregation in the California prisons), and as an expert witness in a challenge to the policy of racially segregated lockdown in the California prisons.
-She has testified before both the Commission on Safety and Abuse in America’s Prisons and the National Prison Rape Elimination Commission.
+She has served as a consultant on myriad prisoners’ rights cases, and as an expert witness in a challenge to the policy of racially segregated lockdown in the California prisons.
+She has testified before the Commission on Safety and Abuse in America’s Prisons and the National Prison Rape Elimination Commission.

 Professor Dolovich has also written in the field of legal ethics.
 Her article, “Ethical Lawyering and the Possibility of Integrity," appeared in volume 70 in the Fordham Law Review.

 To see Professor Dolovich discuss the safety implications of the landmark Supreme Court decision of Brown v.
-Plata, click here: http://www.youtube.com/watch?v=rU6dGBoAjX4&feature=channel_video_title
+Plata, click here.

 Click here to read “Teaching Prison Law,” Professor Dolovich’s 2012 essay in the Journal of Legal Education, which argues that prison law and other post-conviction topics should be a standard component of the criminal law education of future prosecutors, defense counsel and judges alike.

 Click here to read Professor Dolovich's interview about the future of the California prisons, published in Boom: A Journal of California.